plexus/attendomat/README.md

 ```

 Now reload the sheet, and assuming you have the right `Code.gs` and
-`sidebar-figwheel.html` set up, the sidebar should pop up with a list of
+`sidebar-figwheel.html` set up, the sidebar should pop up with the Attendomat GUI.

-attendees.
+## Granting Permission

+Normally the names of attendees should show up in the sidebar, but chances are
+they won't, because the code doesn't yet have access to the data.

+Go to the script editor again (Tools > Script Editor), from the "Select a
+Function" dropdown select "onOpen", then press the "Play" button (a right
+pointing triangle).
+A dialog will pop up where you can grant permission.

 ## Deploying